ARMmbed/BLEIntros/AdvSamples/Overview.md

 Reviewing advanced features of standard implementations:

-* The [URI Beacon](AdvSamples/URIBeaconAdv/): dynamic configuration of the URIBeacon on start up and configuration persistence.
+* The [URI Beacon](/AdvSamples/URIBeaconAdv/): dynamic configuration of the URIBeacon on start up and configuration persistence.

+* Creating an app for [high data rate, low latency transfers](/AdvSamples/HighData/), if you need to transfer large amounts of data.